35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 BL justify these drastic changes by referring to the cost of installing second staircases, thus losing saleable floorspace, and wider adverse economic conditions **^x.**

-Bl has also had the twelve zonal limits to how much land can be devoted to each different land-use, removed, so as *'to provide greater flexibility and enable the Development to adapt to future market demands'* **^x.**

-### How much family houisng have we lost

-### No family housing

 ### Not over yet - Reserved Matters Applications

 What BL wanted all along - BNPP Review of Affordable Housing and Viability Statement Dec 2018